PaulMakoriMachuka/address-book/README.md

 ##SETUP AND INSTALLATION REQUIRMENT

-1.Ensure you have a modern web browser (Google Chrome, Firefox, Safari, etc.)
+1.Ensure you have a modern web browser.

 2.Clone the repository or download the project files.

 3.Open the index.html file in your browser to run the app.

 4.No server or database is required.
 The application runs locally.

 ##OPTIONAL SETUP: